Skip to content

 What Ally checks (and what it doesn’t):

 Anthology Ally only looks at public pages on websites that end in gsu.edu, meaning the parts anyone can see without logging in.
 For example, it can scan a department homepage or a public research page, but if a site has a login, Ally stops at the login screen.
-That means systems like admissions applications, housing portals, financial aid dashboards, and other secure tools are not scanned past the sign-in page.
+That means systems such as admissions applications, housing portals, financial aid dashboards, and other secure tools are not scanned beyond the sign-in page.

 How to check secure pages: